-Our interest costs on our debt was \$4.0 million for the years ended December 31, 2018 and 2017.
-Although our debt levels were substantially reduced for the second half of the 2018, the variable interest rates charged on our Credit Agreement debt increased steadily throughout the year.
+Our interest costs on our debt was \$3.8 million in 2019 compared with \$4.0 million in 2018.
+Although our total debt at December 31, 2019 increased compared to December 31, 2018, average debt for 2019 was below 2018 by approximately \$2.0 million.
+In addition, variable interest rates charged on our Credit Agreement debt decreased during 2019.
+These two factors result in the \$0.3 million decrease in interest expense.
 The interest rate on our variable rate debt is determined by a LIBOR-based rate plus an applicable margin based upon achieving certain ratios.